-This report is prepared by members of the Aspen University Safety Committee/Phoenix, which includes the Chief Academic Officer, Provost, Executive Director of Academic Operations, Vice President of Institutional Effectiveness/Quality Assurance, Registrar, Director of Financial Aid, Vice President of Human Resources, Director of Enrollment, and Office Manager in cooperation with the local law enforcement agencies.
-The report covers both a clinical site (4615 E. Elwood: as defined by the Department of Education's criteria) and an administrative site (4605 E. Elwood) which are buildings adjacent to one another.
+This report covers Aspen's corporate (non-campus) location at 1660 S. Albion St. Suite 525 Denver, CO 80222 for the calendar year 2019.
+It is prepared by members of the Aspen Safety Committee, which includes the President, Provost, Registrar, Vice President of Institutional Effectiveness/Quality Assurance, Vice President of Student Financial Services, Director of Enrollment, and Office Manager in cooperation with the local law enforcement agencies.
 Campus crime, arrest, and referral statistics include those reported to the local law enforcement agencies.